craigmckeachie/handsonreact.com/docs/labs/js/09-RespondingToEvent.md

+---
-# Lab 9: Responding to an Event
+title: 'Lab 9: Responding to an Event'
+---

 ## Objectives